bazil14/sesrv-script/README.md

 - move all files (Saves, SpaceEngineers-Dedicated.cfg, Mods, content, cache, temp, appworkshop_244850.acf) to the newly created folder

+- make sure to edit the SpaceEngineers-Dedicated.cfg and the LastSession.sbc files to point to the right directory (you changed the paths with the new folder)

 - execute the script with the -add_server argument and add server StarSystem01

 - execute the script with -enable_services StarSystem01